keirthana/anbox-cloud-docs/howto/application/virtual-devices.md

+(howto-create-virtual-device)=
+# How to create a virtual Android device

 In addition to running individual Android apps, Anbox Cloud allows you to stream the whole Android experience.
 The following sections describe how to set up such a virtual Android device experience.

 ## Set up an application for the virtual device